tonethar/IGME-330-Master/notes/closure-notes.md

 ## I. Closures
 - *Closures* are created whenever a function is declared inside of another function
 - We have used closures in this course many times - remember the IIFE we used in the AudioVisualizer and in the ES5 module pattern?
-Those were closures.
+IIFEs are closures.
 - Whenever a function is declared, a *closure* which stores both a reference to the function as well as all variables currently in scope for that function is maintained.
 - *A closure can also be though of as when a function "remembers" the variables around it even when that function is executed elsewhere (in a different scope).*
 - Closures can be used as a way to create multiple "bubbles" or "bottles" that hold separate copies of variables and functions, similar to what objects do for us.